 The Smart Campus uses smart building technology to gain insight about patterns of visitation, environment, and energy usage.
 Sensors are installed to monitor temperature, humidity, CO2 and washroom occupancy.
 An external sensor monitors climate and air quality.
 The dashboard provides a view of the various data.
 It can be used to see patterns over the course of a day, as well as during a specific 15-minute interval.

 Construction sites are inherently dynamic environments, where changes need to be tracked and measured on a regular basis, capturing errors in time to meet the project timeframe and budget.
-ARD has been hand-on with reality capture technologies, such as laser scanning, SLAM-based lidar scanning and photogrammetry.
+The Applied R+D group have been hand-on with reality capture technologies, such as laser scanning, SLAM-based lidar scanning and photogrammetry.